mdn/content/files/en-us/web/css/compositing_and_blending/index.md

 {{ EmbedLiveSample('Compositing_and_blending_in_action', "630", "300") }}

- The last three boxes are set to blend with the background of the container.
-Note how the background, border, and the content are all impacted.
-To see the code for this, [view the source on Github](https://github.com/mdn/content/blob/main/files/en-us/web/css/compositing_and_blending/index.md?plain=1).
+ Notice how the background, border, and the content are all impacted as a result of the blending.
+To see the code for this sample, [view the source on Github](https://github.com/mdn/content/blob/main/files/en-us/web/css/compositing_and_blending/index.md?plain=1).

 ## Reference